irbtim/ExData-CourseProject2/README.md

 ##Questions

-+You must address the following questions and tasks in your exploratory analysis.
++ You must address the following questions and tasks in your exploratory analysis.
 For each question/task you will need to make a single plot.
 Unless specified, you can use any plotting system in R to make your plot.

 +Have total emissions from PM2.5 decreased in the United States from 1999 to 2008?
 Using the base plotting system, make a plot showing the total PM2.5 emission from all sources for each of the years 1999, 2002, 2005, and 2008.